 “By using rPET in the Woolworths 1.5 litre juice bottle, it paves the way for other brand owners and converters to utilise the growing percentage of recycled post-consumer PET bottles available in our country instead of relying on virgin PET”, she says.

-green the future award
+Greening the future

 This year PETCO was honoured at The Mail and Guardian’s prestigious Green the Future Awards, an annual event that celebrates the achievements by companies and organisations at the forefront of ensuring a sustained and healthy planet for all people.
 PETCO received a special commendation for the work they’ve been doing to promote recycling of PET in South Africa.
 The awards are designed to inspire innovation and action to address the causes of climate change, reduce impacts on our resources and improve eco-efficiency in people.